CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Introduction

+In summary, this work makes the following contributions: \begin{itemize} \item \textbf{Plan-Complexity Gap Between Typed-API Agents and CUAs:} We measure how plans differ between AgentDojo and CUA settings: CUA plans need an order of magnitude more tool calls and branches than AgentDojo plans, with roughly half of plan nodes serving as fallback paths that do not execute on any given run (\Cref{fig:exec_paths,tab:plan_stats}).
+The gap motivates the architecture in our second contribution.

-\item \textbf{Dual-LLM Architecture for CUAs:} We design the first Dual-LLM architecture adapted for Computer Use Agents, using Single-Shot Planning with an \textbf{Observe-Verify-Act} paradigm to provide Control Flow Integrity guarantees.
-Our architecture achieves up to 19\% performance improvement for small open-source models and retains up to 57\% of performance for larger closed-source models on the OSWorld benchmark.
+\item \textbf{Dual-LLM Architecture for CUAs (CaMeL-NOVA):} The first Dual-LLM architecture for Computer Use Agents, using Single-Shot Planning with the NOVA paradigm and a \texttt{verify\_hypothesis} primitive that lets plans branch on runtime observations without exposing them to the planner, providing Control Flow Integrity guarantees.
+CaMeL-NOVA achieves up to 19\% performance improvement for small open-source models and retains up to 57\% of performance for larger closed-source models on the OSWorld benchmark.

-\item \textbf{Branch Steering \& Defenses:} We identify \textit{Branch Steering} as a distinct data-flow threat vector, where attackers manipulate visual cues (e.g., fake buttons) to fool the agent into choosing a dangerous, yet valid, path within its pre-written plan.
-We demonstrate its feasibility, and evaluate redundancy-based mitigation, highlighting the fundamental distinction between control-flow and data-flow security in isolated architectures. \end{itemize}
+\item \textbf{Branch Steering and Defenses:} We identify \textit{Branch Steering} as a distinct data-flow threat vector, where attackers manipulate visual cues (e.g., fake buttons) to fool the agent into choosing a dangerous, yet valid, path within its pre-written plan.
+We demonstrate its feasibility, evaluate redundancy-based mitigation, and highlight the fundamental distinction between control-flow and data-flow security in isolated architectures. \end{itemize}